 Myth #5: I don't have incontinence if I just have a drip every once in a while.

 Weeeelllllll…I truly am sorry to bust this myth.
 It is two-fold 1.) even a dribble is “incontinence” and, 2.) it will get worse (again, so sorry).
 But I have good news!!
 The sooner you catch the issue, the easier it is to treat!
 And it can be treated!!

 This is a tricky one.
 This myth is false, but can be true.
 Kegels only work if they are being completed correctly and often.
 It isn’t your fault, by any means, if you aren’t doing pelvic floor exercises correctly.
 You simply haven’t been shown how to do them the right way.
 Hint: you aren’t actually squeezing your vagina with all your might, until your face turns red and you forget to breathe…it is actually a very subtle squeeze, like you don’t want to pass gas.
 Check out our blog about this topic.

+I hope this has cleared a few things up.
 Lemme know if you have any questions.
 I know these myths are ingrained and might take some time to digest.
-If you would like to chat and process this mental overload, just fill in the quick form below.
+If you would like to chat and process this mental overload, just fill in the quick form below for a complimentary consultation.